 If the original document is in a less "accessible" language (e.g. Chinese or Russian), it is best to cite the abstract.
-In cases where it is possible to obtain an automated translation of certain patent documents into an official language of the EPO (e.g. Russian patents from the Russian website), the examiner may choose to annex that translation to the search opinion (see B-X, 12, and G-IV, 4).
+In some cases it is possible to obtain an automated translation of certain patent documents into an official language of the EPO.
+If the examiner relies on this translation in the search opinion, he should send it to the applicant by annexing a copy of the automated translation to the search opinion (see B-X, 12, and G-IV, 4).